OlGe404/minikube/README.md

 The installation was tested on Ubuntu 22.04.1 LTS (Jammy Jellyfish).

 ## Start/Stop minikube
-After the installation, minikube will be started but it won't be added to the autostart.
+After the installation, minikube will be running but it won't be added to the autostart.
-You can add it to the autostart by adding `-e minukube_autostart=true` to the `ansible-playbook install.yaml` command, or by setting it in the [vars.yaml](vars.yaml) file.
+You can add it to the autostart by providing `-e minukube_autostart=true` to the `ansible-playbook install.yaml` command, or by setting it in the [vars.yaml](vars.yaml) file.

 To start minikube, run `minikube start`.
 To stop minikube, run `minikube stop`.
 To delete the current cluster, run `minikube delete`.

-See `minikube help` for a list of all available subcommands.
+See `minikube help` for all available commands.

 ## Web UI Access
 The kubernetes-dashboard is bundled with minikube and can be started by running `minikube dashboard`.